Calbee Group (UK) Limited Tax Strategy Statement

 We recognise that managing tax compliance is becoming increasingly complex and to enable us to meet our obligations, we have put in place the following arrangements:

-• The Calbee (UK) Limited Head of Finance is responsible for overseeing the tax affairs of the UK group and reporting back to the Board.
+· The Calbee Group (UK) Limited Finance Director is responsible for overseeing the tax affairs of the UK group and reporting back to the Board.

 Tax is not a key business measure nor is it a driver for undertaking transactions.
 Consequently, we do not engage in aggressive tax planning.

 Investment decisions are made by considering the payback before tax.
 Once an investment decision has been made, if appropriate, the company will then take advice on the tax effect of the transaction with the aim of getting our tax calculation correct and being able to justify any claims that are made.

 The UK Company and the international group wish to maintain a low risk profile in the countries in which they operate.
 We have no desire to undertake any transactions which would put this position in jeopardy.